xsuite/xsuite/docs/line.rst

 Xsuite supports the installation of the same element multiple times in the same line.
 Furthermore, It is also possible to create replicas and cloneds of an element Replicas behave in the same way as repeated elements, but have a user-defined name.
+While it would be possible to assign the same element to another name in `elements_dict`, Replicas make sure that it is not possible to trim different the replicated element and that the relation is maintained in the `to_dict/from_dict` and `to_json/from_json` methods.
 Element clones, instead, are full copies of the original element and inherit all properties of the parent element at the moment of clone creation, including the controlling expressions.
 This is illustrated in the following example: